AJWestley/C-Base-Code/README.md

 # C Base Code

-A few handy C utilities for my own use.
+A few handy C utilities for my own use. </br> </br>

+*The code files in this repository are only tested when used in outside projects* </br>
+*The tested file have been marked with ✔️*

 ## Implemented

 ### Data Structures and Algorithms

 #### Collections:
-- Stack
+- Stack ✔️
 - Linked List
 - Queue